 Hiring More Than One Buyer's Agent to Find Homes

 Almost every listing goes into MLS and all agents have access.
-Very few of us in Sacramento work with pocket listings, so we don't keep our inventory a secret.
-We expose our homes for sale to the largest pool of buyers possible because that practice brings the highest price.
-Buyers should choose a buyer's agent the buyer likes and trusts and stick with that agent.
+Agents expose their homes for sale to the largest pool of buyers possible because this generally brings the highest price and attracts the most buyers.